 Follow us on Facebook to find out when the next class is open for enrollment.
 Class size is limited to 20 students, and preference will be given to island residents.

 A little background on the Community Police Academy...

-Participants are presented with frank and candid explanations of how the units in the department function and have an opportunity to ask questions of guest speakers.
+Founded in 2004, the Community Police Academy is offered just once per year.
+Participants are presented with frank and candid explanations of how the units within the police department function and have the opportunity to ask questions of guest speakers.
 There are no tests to pass and no educational credits earned, but participants gain a better understanding of the department’s decision-making processes, how and why policies are created, and have an opportunity to learn about the kinds of situations officers face every day.
 Most importantly, participants can determine more accurately how effective the department is in serving the community.
 Some of the topics covered include traffic enforcement, narcotics, investigations, criminal law, defensive tactics, and identity theft.
 Participants will also have an opportunity to ride with an on-duty patrol officer, and take tours of the 911 dispatch center, Kitsap County Coroner’s Office, and Kitsap County Jail.